darccio/mergo/README.md

 ### Important note

-Mergo is intended to merge **only** zero value fields on destination.
+Mergo is intended to assign **only** zero value fields on destination with source value.
 Since April 6th it works like this.
 Before it didn't work properly, causing some random overwrites.
 After some issues and PRs I found it didn't merge as I designed it.
 Thanks to [imdario/mergo#8](https://github.com/imdario/mergo/pull/8) overwriting functions were added and the wrong behavior was clearly detected.

 If you were using Mergo **before** April 6th 2015, please check your project works as intended after updating your local copy with ```go get -u github.com/imdario/mergo```.
 I apologize for any issue caused by its previous behavior and any future bug that Mergo could cause (I hope it won't!) in existing projects after the change (release 0.2.0).